reachgopi/Coding.Challenge/README.md

 In order to run this application on local follow the below steps.

 Steps outlined assumes that python3, node and npm is already installed and available in the machine.
+Have node version v10 and above can be validated by using node -v command.

 1. <b> Install serverless</b>: npm install -g serverless
 2. <b> Install serverless plugins</b>: